Zvendson/MemLib/README.md

-# **MemLib v1.6.1**
+# **MemLib v1.7.0**

-This package allows you to easily interact with any 32 Bit process and to manipulate them.
+This package allows you to easily interact with any process and to manipulate them.
 It also provieds nice support for Structs and Assembly.

 ## Requirements:

-- Python 3.12+ (32 Bit)
+- Python 3.12+
 - Windows Platform

 ## Installation: